Workforce Management Solutions During High Employee Turnover

 Employee performance reviews, along with the analysis of their schedule adherence and absentee records, tell you which employees might benefit from remediation, rather than moving to firing them too quickly.
 A proactive, effective remediation program will cost less in the long run, than having to recruit, replace and train new employees.
 It also strengthens the employee commitment to the company by making it clear you’re willing to invest resources to support employees’ to excel, which will help keep your voluntary separation down as well.

 Regarding the impact of revenue shortfalls, there are workforce management solutions that can help a company bring down its payroll without having to lose employees.
-Using automated time clocks to capture employees time and attendance, instead of using manual reporting or punch cards, reduces overall labor costs.
+Using automated time keeping systems to capture employee time and attendance, instead of using manual reporting or punch cards, reduces overall labor costs.
 In fact, data integration between time clocks and your payroll solution, as well as improved data integrity from the terminal data collection, can help reduce labor costs by reducing the number of effort hours it takes to run payroll.
 This is where there may be an involuntary separation due to increased efficiencies.
 Yet, just as seeing a bad employee voluntary separate is a good thing, keeping labor costs down by improving efficiencies is also a good thing.

 Indeed, implementing these workforce management solutions to minimize your employee turnover will help you find efficiencies and budget, which can be used to reinvest in the workers you want to keep.